 |Jean Baptiste Point du Sable|

 Du Sable was educated in France.
 Then in the early 1770s, sailed to New Orleans.
-From there, he made his way up the Mississippi River to Peoria in the Northwest Territory (later to become the state of Illinois).
+From there, he made his way up the Mississippi River to Fort Crèvecoeur on the east bank of the Illinois River, near modern-day Peoria in the Northwest Territory.
 The young Du Sable and Clemorgan met was Choctaw, a Native American from the Great Lakes.
 At the time, Choctaw was working at a Catholic mission.

 Du Sable, Clemorgan, and Choctaw later moved to the Northwest Territory.
 The three men started a trading post.
 Du Sable and Choctaw spent their time trapping in the woods, while Clemorgan devoted his time to hauling pelts downstream to New Orleans.